 With the advantages of working from home growing, more and more people are wondering if now is the right time to try out freelancing.
 Data professionals are not exempt.
 In recent months, the number of data science jobs available on popular freelancer platforms, such as Upwork, has skyrocketed.

-In any case, it is difficult to provide a clear estimate, as the earnings of freelance data scientists are highly dependent on factors such as their skills, experience, and reviews.
+However, the earnings of freelance data scientists are highly dependent on factors such as their skills, experience, and reviews.
 As a result, the salary range between junior and senior data scientists is very wide.
 For example, this research based on data from Upwork shows that a novice freelance data scientist can charge $50/hour, whereas an experienced data scientist can charge up to $150-200/hour.

 Data Science Salaries across Industries